 Game!
 Game!!
 Game!!!

 Yeah!
 This has been a recurring nightmare for Linux and FOSS enthusiasts and it is a very serious issue in the adoption of Linux in the country.
 Maybe until recently, with the advent of gaming platforms like STEAM, which has become a response to critics of Linux’s gaming inadequacies.
-Though there are more windows game on the steam platform, Linux is not that far behind.
+Though there are more windows games on the Steam platform, Linux is not that far behind.
 Especially now that many developers have started porting their games to Linux – now there’re many titles that can be enjoyed.
 Even at this, gaming in Linux is still a volatile topic among computer users.
 I could remember a time when a friend of mine had to return to using windows 7 after I had installed Ubuntu Linux on his system just because he could no longer play its favorite games.
 What makes the whole situation that complex is that sometimes many people don’t even want an explanation from you.
 They’ll tell give me my game on Linux today I’d ditch windows the next minutes.
 And when they’re telling you about ‘games’ they mean the ones that might require you to install additional ram and multi-playable (using joystick/gaming pads).
-Also all they would want is to install once and play forever, not over the internet considering that internet connection is expensive.
+Also, all they would want is to install once and play forever, not over the internet considering that internet connection is expensive.
 But Linux is not to blame, as the low number of games on the platform is not as a result of the inferior quality of the OS, but the choice of the stakeholders in the gaming world to not provide support for their games on Linux.
 Since gaming is majorly based on revenues, they would rather go with the platform that has the highest market share than one with a lesser financial return on investment.
 I’m very optimistic that things would turn for the better for Linux in the area of gaming.
 Especially now that some video drivers are now being supported on Linux and with the continuous development in the area of the STEAM game engine.

 Whoops!
 Sometimes I think it takes a miracle to convince an average Nigerian to even try Linux for some time and see how it goes before attempting to install it.